hopfenspace/MateBot/README.md

 It can be sent to other users, shared in bills or refunded by the community by a community poll, where every user has the equal privileges and voting weight.
-Additionally, the API provides endpoints to easily consume any amount of predefined but modifiable consumables with different stocks.
+Additionally, the API provides endpoints to easily consume any amount of consumables and vouch for other users in case of high debts.

 ## Installation